facebookresearch/stopes/website/docs/stopes/cache.md

 anything in the configuration input, the module will be executed from scratch and the new result will be cached with a different key.
 It's also important to remember that all inputs to the module that could change its results (and thus the caching) should be specified in the config input.
+Please note there is one exception to this mechanism: the `timeout_min` key will be ignored for caching so changing it won't invalidate the cache.

 If you change the code of your module to a point that would change its output, you can implement the `version() `method to return a new value so that the cache